demisto/content/Packs/NetscoutAED/README.md

+Note: Support for this Pack will be moved to Partner starting February 26, 2024.

 The Netscout Arbor Edge Defense (AED) integration enables you to block and allow outbound and inbound traffic.

 ## What does this pack do?